seungjelee01/seungjelee01/README.md

 <!-- YYYY.MM – YYYY.MM -->

 * Developed and maintained interactive applications using **Unity and C#**
-* Implemented asynchronous client workflows using **UniTask**
+* Implemented asynchronous client logic with **UniTask**
-* Integrated clients with backend APIs and real-time communication systems
+* Integrated Unity clients with backend APIs and real-time communication systems
-* Worked with **WebRTC and Socket.IO** for real-time features
+* Implemented real-time functionality using **WebRTC and Socket.IO**
-* Contributed to frontend, backend, database, debugging, and maintenance tasks
+* Contributed across client, frontend, backend, and database layers
-* Collaborated throughout feature implementation and issue resolution

 > Production repositories and internal project details are not publicly available.